The logical strength of B\"uchi's decidability theorem: Background on MSO and B uchi automata

-Every infinite word can be treated as a relational structure with the universe $\Nn$ and predicates: the binary order predicate ${\leq}$ and a unary predicate $a$ for every $a\in \Sigma$.
-The semantics of these predicates over a given infinite word $\infA$ is natural, in particular $a(x)$ holds if $\infA(x)=a$.
+Every infinite word can be treated as a~relational structure with universe $\Nn$, the binary order relation ${\leq}$, and a~unary relation $a$ for every $a\in \Sigma$.
+The semantics of these relations over a~given infinite word $\infA$ is natural, in particular $a(x)$ holds if $\infA(x)=a$.

 When working with automata and logic it is natural to consider \emph{languages}---sets of infinite words satisfying certain properties.
-However, from the point of view of second-order arithmetic a language is a ``third-order object''.
+However, from the point of view of second-order arithmetic an infinite word is a~second-order object, so a~language would be a~``third-order object'' to which we do not have access.
 Therefore, in this paper we avoid talking directly about languages.
-Instead, when we want to express some properties of languages, we explicitly quantify over infinite words with a given property.
+Instead, when we want to express some properties of languages, we explicitly quantify over infinite words with a~given property.

-\subparagraph*{Automata over infinite words}
+\subsection{Automata over infinite words}

-A (nondeterministic) B\"uchi automaton is a tuple $\Aa=\langle Q, \Sigma, q_\init, \delta, F\rangle$ where: $Q$ is a finite set of \emph{states}, $\Sigma$ is an alphabet, $q_\init\in Q$ is an \emph{initial state}, $\delta\subseteq Q\times \Sigma\times Q$ is the \emph{transition relation}, and $F\subseteq Q$ is the set of \emph{accepting states}.
-Given an infinite word $\infA\in \Sigma^\Nn$, we say that $\rho\in Q^\Nn$ is a \emph{run} of $\Aa$ over $\infA$ if $\rho(0)= q_\init$ and for every $n\in\Nn$ we have $\big(\rho(n),\infA(n),\rho(n+1)\big)\in\delta$.
+A (nondeterministic) B\"uchi automaton is a~tuple $\Aa=\langle Q, \Sigma, q_\init, \delta, F\rangle$ where: $Q$ is a~finite set of \emph{states}, $\Sigma$ is an alphabet, $q_\init\in Q$ is an \emph{initial state}, $\delta\subseteq Q\times \Sigma\times Q$ is the \emph{transition relation}, and $F\subseteq Q$ is the set of \emph{accepting states}.
+Given an infinite word $\infA\in \Sigma^\Nn$, we say that $\rho\in Q^\Nn$ is a~\emph{run} of $\Aa$ over $\infA$ if $\rho(0)= q_\init$ and for every $n\in\Nn$ we have $\big(\rho(n),\infA(n),\rho(n+1)\big)\in\delta$.
 A run $\rho$ is \emph{accepting} if $\rho(n)\in F$ for infinitely many $n\in\Nn$.
 An automaton $\Aa$ \emph{accepts} $\infA$ if there exists an accepting run of $\Aa$ over $\infA$.
 An automaton is \emph{deterministic} if for every $q\in Q$ and $a\in\Sigma$ there is at most one transition of the form $(q,a,q') \in \delta$.
 When the automaton is not clear from the context, we put it in the superscript, i.e.~$Q^\Aa$ is the set of states of $\Aa$.

-The possible transitions of a B\"uchi automaton over a particular letter $a\in\Sigma$ can be encoded as a \emph{transition matrix} $\fun{M_a}{Q\times Q}{\{\trNon,\trYes,\trAcc\}}$, where $M_a(q,q')=\trNon$ if $(q,a,q')\notin\delta$, otherwise $M_a(q,q')=\trAcc$ if $q\in F$, and otherwise $M_a(q,q')=\trYes$.
+The possible transitions of a~B\"uchi automaton over a~particular letter $a\in\Sigma$ can be encoded as a~\emph{transition matrix} $\fun{M_a}{Q\times Q}{\{\trNon,\trYes,\trAcc\}}$, where $M_a(q,q')=\trNon$ if $(q,a,q')\notin\delta$, otherwise $M_a(q,q')=\trAcc$ if $q\in F$, and otherwise $M_a(q,q')=\trYes$.
 Let $[Q]$ be the set of all such functions $\fun{M}{Q\times Q}{\{\trNon,\trYes,\trAcc\}}$.